USS Sabik: End-of-war activity

 Following long needed repairs, Sabik departed the Mare Island Naval Shipyard on 24 September en route to Guam and Majuro for Operation Magic Carpet duty.
 Returning troops to the United States, she returned to San Francisco exactly three months later on 24 December and remained there to await inactivation.

 Post-war decommissioning

 Sabik decommissioned on 19 March 1946 and was returned to WSA the same day for lay-up at Suisun Bay, California.
-Struck from the Navy List on 17 April 1946, the ship resumed her original name, SS William Becknell, and remained in the National Defense Reserve Fleet until sold for scrapping on 30 October 1961 to Union Minerals and Alloys Corp., New York City, New York.
+Struck from the Navy List on 17 April 1946, the ship resumed her original name, SS William Becknell, and remained in the National Defense Reserve Fleet until sold for scrapping on 30 October 1961 to Union Minerals and Alloys Corporation, New York City, New York.

 Military awards and honors

 Sabik earned two battle stars for World War II service: